 Bern Münster cathedral

 Its church tower dominates the Old Town.
 (You really have to actually see it, so no pictures here.)
-The Berner Münster cathedral is the largest and most significant Late Gothic religious building in Switzerland.
+The Berner Münster cathedral is the largest and most significant late gothic religious building in Switzerland.
 Its foundation stone was laid in 1421.
-From the Münsterplattform park in front of the church you have a grand view over the Matte district and the river Aare.
+From the spacious Münsterplattform park in front of the church you have a grand view over the Matte district and the river Aare.

 Walking is a great way to explore Bern.
 If your legs start to tire, the next bus or tram stop is never far off.
 Guests at The Bristol receive the Bern Ticket at no charge and can use public transport for free.